mistermicheels/learning-notes/mindset/Work-life-balance.md

 -   When a new task appears, establish its priority relative to your other tasks and push other tasks back as needed
     -   If your plate is full, you might need to drop or delegate another task
     -   Potentially, you might be able to offer an alternative ("I can't do X, but I can do Y")
+    -   Make sure that you communicate this to stakeholders as needed.
+See also [Expectation management](../soft-skills/Expectation-management.md)
 -   Set clear boundaries regarding the amount of work that you can do

 A strategy to **leave when you plan to**: